Gitlyx/DATA2410-Networking-and-cloud-computing/README.md

 ```

 #### TCP Time and date
-This fetches the time and date on a server through Transmission Control Protocol .
+This fetches the time and date on a server through Transmission Control Protocol and displays it in the terminal.
 ```python
 #!/usr/bin/env python